Consumer Medicine Information (CMI)

 swelling of the lower legs, ankles, fingers or abdomen due to fluid retention

-nausea (feeling sick), stomach ache, vomiting, heartburn, wind, diarrhoea
+nausea (feeling sick), abdominal pain or tenderness, vomiting, heartburn, bloating,

 change in sex drive

 unusually excessive hair growth